Adaptive Sunrise Alarm & Ambient Monitor

 The system relies on two microcontrollers that work at the same time and communicate via a hardware UART bridge:

-- The Raspberry Pi Pico 2W: Represents the networking layer as it hosts an Embassy-based web server to receive user commands via HTTP.
+- The Raspberry Pi Pico 2W: Represents the networking layer as it hosts a MicroPython HTTP web server to receive user commands via HTTP.

 - STM32: Represents the control layer as it manages alarm state, local timekeeping, physical button inputs, and peripheral driving.